 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

 The Sub-Fund measures the following sustainability indicators:

-Indicator

-Overall ESG rating of the portfolio (Morningstar Sustainability Report) The number of sustainability matters voted on in shareholder meetings
+Indicator Overall ESG rating of the portfolio (Morningstar Sustainability Report) The number of sustainability matters voted on in shareholder meeting S cause significant harm to any environmental or social sustainable investment objective?
+Not applicable.